-What: Together with my colleagues at DeepMind, I work to improve our understanding as well as ability to build intelligent systems.
-In particular, my work focuses on the intersection of machine learning (ML) and robotics, which means that not all of my work focuses on sitting in front of a computer.
-My average week focuses on: reading and writing publications; designing algorithms and programming; testing ideas in simulations and on real hardware; and many discussions with extremely smart and talented colleagues - the most enjoyable part.
+What: Together with my colleagues at DeepMind, I work to improve our understanding, as well as our ability to build intelligent systems.
+My work focuses on the intersection of machine learning (ML) and robotics, which means that not all of my work is done sitting in front of a computer.
+My average week is made up of: reading and writing publications; designing algorithms and programming; testing ideas in simulations and on real hardware; and many discussions with extremely smart and talented colleagues - the most enjoyable part.

-Why: I did not plan to move into fundamental research for all of my undergraduate degree.
-However, I completed it - by pure luck - with a stint as visiting researcher at MIT.
-The type of responsibilities of a project related to NASA's MER missions and the type of creative work connected to it changed that in under six months.
-There are two main perspectives that make my field, the intersection of robotics and ML, particularly interesting in this context:
+Why: I did not spend my undergraduate degree planning to move into fundamental research.
+However, I rounded off the degree with a stint as a visiting researcher at MIT.
+Experiencing the responsibilities of a project related to NASA's MER missions and the creative work connected to it changed my mind in under six months.
+There are two main perspectives that make my field particularly interesting: